MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-based-summarization.md

 # Lab Title

+TODO: Use `reviews` table for this one, and create a "concise 5 word summary" of reviews to use as a "headline" in the reviews section of the application.
+Combined with the sentiment value, this will provide users with a quick way of assessing a review.

 In this exercise, you install the `azure_ai` extension in an Azure Database for PostgreSQL flexible server database and explore the extension's capabilities for integrating [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to incorporate rich generative AI capabilities into your database.

 ## Before you start